marcdacz/batpadjs/README.md

 ### Introducing BatPadJS

-Create Automated REST API Tests in seconds using BatPadJS.
+Create Automated API Tests in seconds using BatPadJS.
 It even features an easy to use CLI that allows you to initialise a project, create test suites and scripts.
 It also comes with built-in features that generates JSON request data dynamically as well as validate response data in a declarative, specification-based approach.

 ## Getting Started
 ### Installing